Yaoooyu/CS-Mage/README.md

 ### Multimodal sentiment analysis

-- Sample-level stratified five-fold evaluation, **not** speaker-independent.
+- Fixed sample-ID stratified five-fold evaluation used by MAGE-Fusion and all MSA baselines.
 - 1,085 samples total; every fold has 759 train / 109 validation / 217 test.
 - Random seed: `20260715`.
 - Validation data select the model; test data are used only for final evaluation.